Vindexus/DungeonWorld/classes/arcanewarrior.md

 ### Flowing

-If your attack kills a target, you may immediately attack a new target as if you had gotten a 7-9 on the move you initially used.
+If your attack kills a target, you may immediately attack a new target as if you had gotten a 7-9 on the appropriate move.

 ### Freezing